Polyamorous and Open Relationships

 Meet the specialists

-I've worked with many clients who have engaged in various forms of ethical non-monogamy in individual and couples sessions.
+I've worked with many clients who've engaged in various forms of ethical non-monogamy in individual and couples sessions.
 I've had friends who engaged in ethical non-monogamy since I was in undergrad.
-I tried it myself, but didn't find it was a good fit for me I educate clients about ethical non-monogamy as an option if they have historically been monogamous.
+I tried it myself, but didn't find it was a good fit for me.
+I educate clients about ethical non-monogamy as an option if they have historically been monogamous.
 I educate clients about how to do it well cause it involves a lot of communication and negotiation of needs as well as clear boundaries.

 — Tia (Christia) Young, Counselor